axcl/react-native-foreground-service/README.md

         ```
         <uses-permission android:name="android.permission.FOREGROUND_SERVICE"/>
         ```
-    2. Add VIForegroundService as a service to the application's `AndroidManifest.xml`:
+    2. Add ChatForegroundService as a service to the application's `AndroidManifest.xml`:
         ```
-        <service android:name="com.voximplant.foregroundservice.VIForegroundService"> </service>
+        <service android:name="com.chitbuzz.foregroundservice.ChatForegroundService"> </service>
         ```

 ### Manual installation (Android only, React Native <= 0.59)
 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-    - Add `import com.voximplant.foregroundservice.VIForegroundServicePackage;` to the imports at the top of the file
+    - Add `import com.chitbuzz.foregroundservice.ChatForegroundServicePackage;` to the imports at the top of the file
-    - Add `new VIForegroundServicePackage()` to the list returned by the `getPackages()` method
+    - Add `new ChatForegroundServicePackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
   	include ':@voximplant_react-native-foreground-service'